 The Binance architecture includes CCSS and ISO/ICO_27001:2013 security protocols.
 For account security, the platform offers users the option to activate Google Authenticator and 2FA to verify withdrawals and security modifications.
 Users must activate one of these features in order to verify an account.

-The only reason it would make sense to store your coins on Binance exchange is if you are an active trader.
+The only reason it would make sense to store your (such as Binance Coin) on the Binance exchange is if you are an active trader.
 In that case, you can also use Binance mobile apps, available both for iOS and Android.

 Coinbase Wallet (Mobile)